-As of the date of this OFFICIAL STATEMENT, the 2020B Bonds have been rated "[AAA]" by S&P and "[AAA]" by Fitch.
-An explanation of the ratings may be obtained from S&P and Fitch.
-The County has not directly applied to Moody's for a rating on the 2020B Bonds.
+As of the date of this OFFICIAL STATEMENT, the 2020 Bonds have been rated "[AAA]" by Fitch, "[Aaa]" by Moody's and "[AAA]" by S&P. An explanation of these ratings may be obtained from Fitch, Moody's and S&P.

-Such ratings do not constitute a recommendation by the rating agencies to buy, sell or hold the 2020B Bonds.
-Such ratings reflect only the views of S&P and Fitch and any desired explanation of the significance of such ratings should be obtained from S&P and Fitch.
+Such ratings do not constitute a recommendation by the rating agencies to buy, sell or hold the 2020 Bonds.
+Such ratings reflect only the views of Fitch, Moody's and S&P, and any desired explanation of the significance of such ratings should be obtained from the rating agencies.
 Generally, a rating agency bases its rating on the information and materials furnished to it and on investigations, studies and assumptions of its own.

-There is no assurance that the ratings given the outstanding 2020B Bonds will continue for any given period of time or that the ratings will not be revised downward or withdrawn entirely by the rating agencies if, in their judgment, circumstances so warrant.
-Any such downward revision or withdrawal of such ratings may have an adverse effect on the market price of the 2020B Bonds.
+There is no assurance that the ratings given the outstanding 2020 Bonds will continue for any given period of time or that the ratings will not be revised downward or withdrawn entirely by the rating agencies if, in their judgment, circumstances so warrant.
+Any such downward revision or withdrawal of such ratings may have an adverse effect on the market price of the 2020 Bonds.